MD Letter Pad Cotton...

 Photos are for reference.

-"A small pen with a big heart: carry the craftsmanship and design of Tokyo with you always."
+"A small pen with a big heart—carry the quality and spirit of Tokyo wherever you go."